 - a.
 Kingston Manor

 - b.
 East Kingston House

 - c.
 The Old Cottage

 - d.
 Sea Lane House

 - e.
 Sea Barn

 - f.
 Runnymede

-- 4. Buildings which contribute to the character and appearance of the Parish, whilst not of sufficient special historic and/or architectural significance to warrant designation as listed buildings, should be preserved for future generations:
+- 4. Buildings contained in the 2014 Arun District Council Local list of Buildings of Character should be preserved in accordance with policy in the NPPF.

-Contained in the 2014 ADC Local List of Buildings of Character are:
+- Contained in the 2014 ADC local List of Buildings of Character are:

 - a.
 Driftstone Manor

 - b.
 The Tower (Old Water Tower)

 - 5. Planning proposals will normally be approved for development which accords with the Appendix 4 "Kingston Design Statement", providing it is consistent with the policies of this plan.